benfertig/timestamper/README.md

 If you would like to set multiple icons for the program for maximum aesthetic appeal, instructions for changing icons using Resource Tuner are provided at the end of this section.

 #### Additional files
-This is the most crucial option.
+This is the most crucial section.
 You *must* provide all of the necessary dependencies here for the program to work.<br />

 For the following steps, replace {path_to_repository} with the directory that you have saved this repository to.<br />